torch-core/tep-vault-standard/tep-vault.md

 - **`getAssets`**
     - **Description**:
         - Returns the underlying asset(s) managed by the vault as a nested structure of Asset cells.
-        - For single-asset vaults, returns a nested cell containing either the TON asset or the Jetton asset based on the vault's configuration.
+        - For single-asset vaults, returns a nested cell containing either the TON asset, the Jetton asset or Extra Currency asset based on the vault's configuration.
         - For multi-asset vaults, returns the `assetsCell` from storage, which is a Nested<Cell<[Asset](#asset)>> containing all supported underlying assets.
     - **Requirements**:
         - MUST return the configured underlying asset(s).